-The research team, led by Josh Cinner of the , a FISH managing partner, used tropical coastal communities as examples because they are already feeling the impacts of climate change.
+The research team, led by Josh Cinner of the ARC Centre of Excellence for Coral Reef Studies, a FISH managing partner, used tropical coastal communities as examples because they are already feeling the impacts of climate change.
 “However,” says Dr. Philippa Cohen, leader of the FISH flagship Sustaining Small-scale Fisheries and one of the authors of the paper, “we believe that there are broader lessons, highlighted by our findings, that will be useful to efforts to build adaptive capacity elsewhere.”

 Interlinking between domains